Anatomy of a Cyber Attack

 Protecting any company from a targeted criminal attack requires a multi-layered Holistic approach to security.
 As highlighted in the Target scenario, the supply chain must be evaluated when considering IT and data security as anyone with access could be compromised.

-The UK Government and National Cyber Security Centre have produced guideline measures in the form of Cyber Essentials which companies can self-evaluate themselves against, certify with a Certification Body to prove their commitment or align themselves with a supporting company to help them through the process towards embedding security more deeply into the organisation.
+The UK Government and National Cyber Security Centre have produced guideline measures in the form of Cyber Essentials which companies can self-evaluate themselves against, certify with a Certification Body to prove their commitment or align themselves with a supporting IT company to help them through the process towards embedding security more deeply into the organisation.